JYNi16/Monte-Carlo-Algorithm-cpp/README.md

 # Monte-Carlo-Algorithm-cpp
-Monte-Carlo simulation for various spin systems codded by C++
+Monte-Carlo simulation for various spin systems coded by C++